 When you have multiple files and want to style your web pages, it makes sense to create a layout.

 Add any HTML you want and include the

 Live reload (advanced)

-When I am editing wordy pages or tweaking layouts I use
+When I’m editing wordy pages or tweaking layouts I use the

 jekyll-livereload plugin.
-It triggers a page reload on every file save.
+It triggers page reload every time I save a

 <head>.
 So make sure you